What Does A Dragon Tattoo Symbolize?

 The dragon is typically in color to emphasize the white and black yin and yang symbol.

-The yin yang symbol represents the flow of energy and equalizing qualities of the universe.
+The yin yang tattoo represents the flow of energy and equalizing qualities of the universe.

 There are both yin dragons and yang dragons, which can each be shown stylistically in the tattoo.